j-hui/algos-latex-templates/README.md

 -------------

 The [base template][base-tex] for this repo also contains some handy LaTeX examples that you might find useful for doing algorithms assignments.
+Compile the `.tex` document to see what some of the commands end up looking like in the resulting PDF.

-If you have any other useful examples, issue a PR!
+If you have any other useful examples you'd like to suggest, issue a PR!

 [base-tex]: base-tutorial/base-tutorial.tex